ScarfaceMLO/CODEWALKER-IMPROVED/README.md

 # CodeWalker Improved

-**CodeWalker Improved** est une version modifiée du projet original CodeWalker développé par Dexyfex.
+**CodeWalker Improved** is a modified version of the original CodeWalker project developed by Dexyfex.

-Ce fork a été créé pour répondre à mes besoins personnels et améliorer certains aspects du workflow.
-L’objectif est d’ajouter des fonctionnalités qui facilitent l’édition et rendent l’utilisation plus confortable.
+This fork was created to meet my personal needs and improve certain aspects of the workflow.
+The goal is to add features that make editing easier and the overall experience more comfortable.

-Le projet est encore au début de son développement.
-Il évoluera progressivement et certains bugs peuvent être présents.
+The project is still at an early stage of development.
+It will evolve progressively and some bugs may be present.

-Tous les crédits reviennent à Dexyfex pour le travail original.
+All credits go to Dexyfex for the original work.

 ---

-## Repository officiel
+## Official Repository

 https://github.com/dexyfex/CodeWalker/tree/master

 ---

-# Fonctionnalités ajoutées
+# Added Features

 ---

 ## Interface

-- Passage de l’interface en mode sombre
+- Switched the interface to dark mode
-- Légère amélioration du rendu graphique
+- Slight graphical rendering improvements
-- Ajout d’un effet bloom
+- Added a bloom effect
-- Ajustements de couleurs
+- Color adjustments

 ---

-## Sélection des objets
+## Object Selection

-- Nouvelle méthode de sélection
+- New selection method
-- Système inspiré de Codex By Dexyfex
+- System inspired by Codex By Dexyfex
-- Meilleure précision et retour visuel plus clair
+- Better precision and clearer visual feedback

 ---

-## Édition 3D
+## Tools

-### EDIT 3D MESH
+### EDIT 3D MESH :
-Permet de modifier directement les vertex, faces et edges d’un bâtiment depuis CodeWalker.
+Allows direct modification of vertices, faces, and edges of a building directly within CodeWalker.

-### EDIT VERTEX COLORS
+### EDIT VERTEX COLORS :
-Permet de modifier les couleurs de vertex directement dans l’éditeur.
+Allows editing vertex colors directly in the editor.

-### PROPS PANEL (en développement)
+### PROPS PANEL (in development):

-- Accès à tous les props du jeu
+- Access to all in-game props
-- Prévisualisation des objets
+- Object preview
-- Drag and drop directement sur la map
+- Drag and drop directly onto the map

 ---

-# Utilisation
+# Usage

-Pour accéder aux nouveaux outils :
+To access the new tools:

-1. Ouvrir un projet
+1. Open a project
-2. Sélectionner un objet
+2. Select an object
-3. Cliquer sur **"Tools"**
+3. Click on **"Tools"**

-Les nouveaux panels seront accessibles depuis ce menu.
+The new panels will be accessible from this menu.